juliopovedacs/juliopovedacs.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
 I am a Ph.D. student in Computer Science at the University of Maryland.
 I study the security and privacy needs of at-risk populations like survivors of intimate partner violence.